 Besides these traditional coffee combinations, a few others stand out.
 Rich nuts, such as walnuts, pecans, almonds, or cashews round out the sharply intense flavor of coffee.
 The coffee flavor is less pronounced, but the addition of nuts creates a new and delicious flavor altogether.
 Adding vanilla to coffee desserts produces a similar result.

-Finally, make sure you freeze the chocolate mousse before adding the vanilla cream.
-If you don’t, the chocolate mousse will mix with the vanilla cream and you won’t get the pretty layer effect.
-To even out the layers, I always use a spatula AND I also tap the springform gently on the counter.
+To even out the layers, use a spatula and tap the springform gently on the counter.
 Tapping the springform not only evens the layers out, but it also helps to get rid of any air bubbles that might have formed when blending the ingredients.

 Tools You’ll Need